Can You Prevent a Parastomal Hernia?

 How is a parastomal hernia (PSH) treated?

 There are a few different options available for the treatment of PSH.
-It very much depends on how much the hernia is protruding, and how it affects the individual physically and emotionally.
-As well as the surgical history of the individual, whether the individual is well enough for surgery and whether the hernia is preventing the individual from applying and keeping in place an ostomy bag.2
+It depends on how much the hernia protrudes and how it affects the individual physically and emotionally.
+As well as the surgical history of the individual, whether the individual is well enough for surgery, and whether the hernia prevents the individual from applying and keeping an ostomy bag in place.2

 Possible treatment

-• Often the hernia is not causing any major issues, so no action is taken other to monitor it for any changes
+- Often, the hernia is not causing any major issues, so no action is taken other than to monitor it for any changes

 If the hernia is larger, causing pain, or could lead to complications, an operation to repair the hernia or re-sit (create a stoma in a new position) may be considered.
 This would be a case-by-case decision.2